felipepiovezan/felipepiovezan.github.io/docs/photography/japan_202507/README.md

 whole lot more than I'd ever done before while solo travelling.

-It was a tiny shop, with three tables shared by all the guests; when I arrived, only one couple was inside -- they had just arrived --, both were Korean and started a conversation with me.
-Through very basic English, they told me how they had seen me walk from my hotel all the way to the restaurant, and how they were impressed that I was travelling alone, with a mandatory "where is your girlfriend?!" remark.
+It was a tiny shop, with three tables shared by all the guests; when I arrived, only one couple was inside, both were Korean, and it stuck with me the way the lady shouted "Master!!" when talking to the chef, making me wonder whether she was translating some expression from Korean.
+Through the universal language of a little eye contact and a smile, I invited them to start a conversation.
+They told me how they had seen me walk from my hotel all the way to the restaurant, and how they were impressed that I was travelling alone, with a mandatory "where is your girlfriend?!" remark.
 They insisted I should visit Korea now that I had been to Japan three times, and the woman was very proud about how her father was an architect who worked on a bridge connecting Seoul airport to the main land.
-Soon they started buying me drinks, other locals entered the shop, and everybody was chatting.
-It was a welcoming experience, something that I could get a lot more of later in the trip and, to me, this where the non touristy areas really shine.
+Soon they started buying me drinks, other locals entered the shop, and everybody was chatting to each other, making a lot of effort to communicate in English (I repaid by risking a few sentences in Japanese).
+It was a welcoming experience, something that I would get a lot more of later in the trip and, to me, this where the non touristy areas really shine.

 ![](plum_wine.heic){style="display:block; margin: auto;"}